Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-setup.md

 1. Creating a new project using the webapi template with the minimal API option
 2. Setting up the project directory structure with folders for Models and Services
 3. Adding the Npgsql package to connect to PostgreSQL
-4. Opening the project in your preferred IDE
+4. Opening the project in VS Code

 The minimal API approach provides a streamlined way to build APIs with less boilerplate code than traditional controllers.